maciejtarsa/dbt-on-snowflake/README.md

 An important aspect of working with dbt is the ability to monitor and inspect task execution - including drilling down to individual tasks and alerting relevant teams when model runs fail.
 I'm interested in understanding what Snowflake offers to support those needs.

-dbt projects now have their own monitoring dashboard:
+dbt projects now have their own monitoring dashboard accessible through monitoring tools.
 <p align="center">
   <img src="images/dbt_on_snowflake_monitoring_dashboard.png" alt="dbt monitoring dashboard">
 </p>